Windows 10 ESU Ends October 2026: Your Real Options

 Between now and October:

 July — Audit the fleet.
 Every device, OS version, Windows 11 eligibility, age.
-(If you cannot produce this list in an afternoon, that is a finding in itself.)
+(If that list does not exist yet, building it is the first job, and an afternoon usually covers it.)

 August — Upgrade everything that qualifies, in waves.
 Order replacements for what does not; lead times on business hardware are fine at the moment but tighten every autumn.